-3. Make them understand and guide to which picture should be uploaded on social media and which not.
-Tell them once a picture or video uploaded on the internet, it’s open for a larger audience to watch.
+3. Make them understand and guide to which pictures should be uploaded on social media and which not.
+Tell them once a picture or video is uploaded on the internet, it’s open for a larger audience to watch.

 4. Let them be engaged in more offline activities, sports, and games.
 Less screen time in the virtual world can save them more.

 5. Important is to let them know cyberbullying is not cool and wrong.
-They themselves should not involve in any such activities as this comes under offense and punishable under law.
+They should not be involved in any such activities as this comes under offense and is punishable under law.

 Laws for cyberbullying in INDIA

-There are no specific laws to regulate cyberbullying in India, but we have SECTION 66A of the Information Technology Act, which says Punishment for sending offensive messages through communication service.
+There are no specific laws to regulate cyberbullying in India, but we have SECTION 66A of the Information Technology Act, which says Punishment for sending offensive messages through communication services.